 The ICD is the global standard for diagnosis.
 The WHO uses the ICD as a basis for the identification of health trends and statistics globally.
-It is the international standard for reporting diseases and health conditions.
-ICD is used by medical practitioners to diagnose conditions and by researchers to categorize conditions.
+ICD is also the international standard for reporting diseases and health conditions.
+At the individual level, ICD is used by medical practitioners to diagnose conditions and by researchers to categorize conditions.
 The 11th Revision was first released in June 2018.

 The ICD classifies gaming disorder under “disorders due to addictive behaviors”.
 Such addictive behaviors develop as a result of repetitive rewarding stimuli, similar to the effect of dependence-producing substances.
 Gambling disorder is the other addictive behavior identified by the ICD.

 Gaming disorder is sub-divided for predominantly online and predominantly offline gaming.

 For predominantly online gaming disorder, the ICD description refers specifically to digital-gaming and video-gaming.
 It is characterized by a pattern of persistent or recurrent gaming that is primarily conducted over the internet.

 - impaired control over gaming (e.g., onset, frequency, intensity, duration, termination, context);

 - increasing priority given to gaming to the extent that gaming takes precedence over other life interests and daily activities; and

 - continuation or escalation of gaming despite the occurrence of negative consequences.
 The behavior pattern is of sufficient severity to result in significant impairment in personal, family, social, educational, occupational or other important areas of functioning.

 The pattern of gaming behavior may be continuous or episodic and recurrent.